CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

 there is no suitable binary.

 Loading the addon initializes libFuzzer and the sanitizer runtime.
-Users can then start the fuzzer with the exported `startFuzzing` function; see [the test](fuzzer.test.ts) for an example.
-For the time being, the fuzzer runs on the main thread and therefore blocks Node's event loop; this is most likely what users want, so that their JS fuzz target can run in its normal environment.
+Users can then start the fuzzer with the exported `startFuzzing` or `startFuzzingAsync` functions; see [the test](fuzzer.test.ts) for an example.
+In sync mode (`--sync`), the fuzzer runs on the main thread and blocks the event loop.
+In the default async mode, libFuzzer runs on a separate native thread and communicates with the JS event loop via a thread-safe function.

 ## Development